startgridsrc/pgs4a/README.md

 * adaptive icon (api 26+)
 * additional 64-bit libraries

+The shared libraries in the *libs* folder are built by this [rapt](https://github.com/startgridsrc/rapt) toolchain.
+This toolchain actually builds an entire pgs4a distribution, like this repository, but it's not as well maintained as this one.
+The shared libraries are simply copied into this (better maintained) repository.

 # instructions
 1. Clone this repository (or download it as zip and extract it somewhere)
 1. Go into the folder, where you'll find the file *android.py* and some other files and folders.
 Create a new folder here and put all your game files in it (or copy a folder to this place).
 From now on, this folder will be refered as *yourproject* in the instructions below.